jumelov25/firstRepository/README.md

       1.1.
 Algorithm implementation
       1.2.
 Brief Report

-    2. Four examples of Codes written in C (by me and by my team here at VOCALIZE) 1.1 viterbiSearch (viterbi search for TTS unit selection) 1.2 hmmTagger (PoS Tagger based on Hidden Markov Models) 1.3 vad_Streaming (Voice Activity Detection for Streaming operation) 1.4 vad_Batch (Voice Activity Detection for Batch operation)
+    2. Three examples of Codes written in C (by me and by my team here at VOCALIZE) 1.1 viterbiSearch (viterbi search for TTS unit selection) 1.2 hmmTagger (PoS Tagger based on Hidden Markov Models) 1.3 vad_Streaming (Voice Activity Detection for Streaming operation)

 Here is the description of the NLP problem from Hackerrank.
 The name of the problem is: Stitch the Torn Wiki.